coolio986/GPTP-For-VS2008/README.md

 Branches
 --------

-I publish in three rolling branches:
+I publish in two rolling branches:

 The **[release branch](https://github.com/KYSXD/GPTP-For-VS2008/tree/release)** is extensively tested.
 I work hard to make releases stable and reliable, and aim to publish new releases every few months.
 This branch tracks all the changes i made for *Starcraft V*.

 The **[update branch](https://github.com/KYSXD/GPTP-For-VS2008/tree/update)** tracks live changes by [BoomerangAide](https://github.com/BoomerangAide/GPTP-For-VS2008).
 This is the cutting edge and may be buggy.

-The **[stable branch](https://github.com/KYSXD/GPTP-For-VS2008/tree/stable)** is updated every time a new update is released without bugs.

 *Note from [BoomerangAide](https://github.com/BoomerangAide)*